hoprnet/gnosis-vpn-client-system-service/ONBOARDING.md

 internal_connection_port = 60006
 ```

-### 9. Ready to start the GnosisVPN binary [Linux]
+### 9. Ready to start the GnosisVPN binary file [Linux]

-Replace `<gnosis-vpn-binary>` with the binary you downloaded earlier, see [step 1](#1-download-the-latest-binary-linux).
+Replace `<gnosis-vpn-binary>` with the binary file you downloaded earlier, see [step 1](#1-download-the-latest-binary-linux).

-1. Return to your downloaded binary and make it executable:
+1. Return to your downloaded binary file and make it executable:

 ```bash
 chmod +x <gnosis-vpn-binary>
 ```

-2. Start GnosisVPN binary
+2. Launch GnosisVPN binary file

 ```bash
 # with privileged access